 Learn how to enumerate protocols, processes, and services on Windows and Linux machines, and study for the Certified Ethical Hacker exam.

-Finally I'll show some key third party tools for enumeration.
-When you finish this course you'll have a great understanding of how to start your testing by enumerating the target.
+I'll show how to enumerate websites and databases, and how to enumerate the internet as a whole.
+Finally, I'll demonstrate some key third-party tools for enumeration.
+When you finish this course, you'll have a great understanding of how to make your testing effective by properly enumerating the target.
 Now let's get started with enumeration.

 An overview of the CEH exam, blueprint, and eligibility criteria can be found at https://www.eccouncil.org/programs/certified-ethical-hacker-ceh/.